 Our store location decisions are made case by case, depending on the combined retail strategy we have developed for the particular market.
 This includes actual and planned penetration in both Indirect and Direct segments, as well as existing e-commerce demand.
-At this time we do not believe any market has been fully penetrated, and therefore, expansion of our Direct segment should positively affect our Indirect segment.
-We believe that expansion of our store base complements our Indirect segment by increasing brand awareness and reinforcing our brand image.
 In addition to store economics, we pay particular attention to the location within the shopping center, the size and shape of the space, and desirable co-tenancies.
 Along with co-tenants that we believe share our target customer, we seek a balanced mix of moderate and high-end retailers to encourage high levels of traffic.
 Our target store size is 1,900 square feet, but we are comfortable with spaces as small as 1,000 square feet or, depending on our market strategy and relevant economic factors, spaces as large as 2,800 square feet.